MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/sdk/web-search-client-library-python.md

 ms.subservice: bing-web-search
 ms.topic: quickstart
 ms.date: 07/15/2020
-ms.author: scottwhi
+ms.author: v-grvanpelt
 ---

 # Quickstart: Use a Bing Web Search Python client library

 The Bing Web Search client library makes it easy to integrate Bing Web Search into your Python application.
 In this quickstart, you'll learn how to send a request, receive a JSON response, and filter and parse the results.

 Want to see the code right now?
-Samples for the [Bing Search client libraries for Python](https://github.com/Azure-Samples/cognitive-services-python-sdk-samples/tree/master/samples/search) are available on GitHub.
+Samples for the [Bing Search client libraries for Python](https://github.com/microsoft/bing-search-sdk-for-python/blob/main/samples/sdk/web_search_samples.py) are available on GitHub.

 ## Prerequisites